Introduction SAP PI

 Here we design and create objects to be used in the making of an integration scenario.
 The data flow in PI will look similar to as shown below:

-Operation Mapping allows transformation of source structure to target structure when the two structures are different.
-But if the source and the target structure are same then the operation mapping may be dispensed off.
-Similar to service interface, message mapping is used to simplify and modularize the design of a complex operation mapping.
+Operation Mapping allows the transformation of a source structure to a target structure when the two structures are different.
+But if the source and the target structure are the same then the operation mapping may be dispensed off.
+Similar to the service interface, message mapping is used to simplify and modularize the design of a complex operation mapping.
 Message mapping can be implemented in 4 ways

 Graphical mapping is the most used as it allows the developer to map attributes of both structures graphically to pass data using service interfaces.
 For the other three, we have to develop the mapping by writing code.
 If it is a single stack server, then the ABAP mapping will not be available.